Me & My Library

 My library - my refuge.

-by Kishory Devine, about 1 month agoFor me, libraries have always been a refuge, where the outside world fades and the stories within books come alive.
+by Kishory Devine, over 1 year agoFor me, libraries have always been a refuge, where the outside world fades and the stories within books come alive.
 Reflecting on my lifelong learning, I can pinpoint moments when libraries played a key role, especially in my journey to acquire new skills.

 When I moved to Ottawa, I felt isolated, but the Cumberland library became my sanctuary, particularly in retirement.
 Here, I found resources for language learning and joined the French Conversation group, where the supportive environment helped me practice and gain confidence.
 One of my proudest moments was holding a conversation in French, a milestone I reached thanks...
 Continue reading